check-spelling-sandbox/forgejo-forgejo/contrib/ide/README.md

 Create new directory `.vscode` in Gitea root folder and copy contents of folder [contrib/ide/vscode](vscode/) to it.
 You can now use `Ctrl`+`Shift`+`B` to build gitea executable and `F5` to run it in debug mode.

-Supported on Debian, Ubuntu, Red Hat, Fedora, SUSE Linux, MacOS and Microsoft Windows.
+Supported on Debian, Ubuntu, Red Hat, Fedora, SUSE Linux, macOS and Microsoft Windows.